peterlidee/next16-params-searchparams/texts/example.md

 # An example of using params and searchParams in Next 16

-Our goal is to write tests and mocks for `params`, `searchParams` and some other hooks.
+Our goal is to write tests and mocks for `params`, `searchParams` and some hooks.
 Therefore we need something to test.
 That is what we will be doing in this chapter.
 Here is what we will build:

 [insert example.png]